 Goldfish Pellets – Pros and Cons

-- In the wild, goldfish tend to eat at the bottom or the middle of the water, not at the surface.
+- In the wild they tend to eat at the bottom or the middle of the water, not at the surface.
 Sinking pellets are a bit more natural in this sense.

 - Pellets stay fresher longer than flakes and so they might be more cost effective in the long run.